grinnell-cs/csc151-dh/_eboards/eboard07-1.md

 * Evening tutors are available 7--10 p.m.
 Sunday through Thursday.
 * Mentor sessions are Wednesday, 8--9 p.m., Sunday 4--5 p.m., Monday 8--9 p.m.
     * No Mentor Session next Wednesday (SoLA 1)
-* Attendance
-    * Repeat your name.
-    * Suggest a highlight of your work differently day.
 * Note that 02-05-2022 is an ambiguous date, as is 02/05/2022.
   I much prefer that you use the unambiguous YYYY-MM-DD format.
 * When you need to finish a lab outside of class, and can't get a